How to Run a Local LLM on Windows in 2026

 Do I need a GPU to run local LLMs on Windows?

 While not strictly required, a GPU with at least 8GB VRAM is recommended for good performance.
-You can run smaller models (3B-7B parameters) on CPU, but responses will be slower.
-Modern GPUs like the RTX 3060 (8GB) or better provide the best experience.
+You can run smaller models (3B-7B parameters) on modern CPUs at around 8-15 tokens/second, but responses will be slower.
+Modern GPUs like the RTX 4060 (8GB) or better provide the best experience.

 How much VRAM do I need for local LLMs?